coolhand-code/Cinephile-s-Window/README.md

 get_data_and_play(difficulty, playerName):

-    Gets the data from a API data set.
+    Gets the data from an API.
 Initilize the score as 0.
 Displays the ruled game title on the top of the screen, generates the score, shows player name and which question the player on.
 Asks 10 questions one by one using a stegosaurus that wears a hat.
 Shows questions and choices in a table.
 Expects answer.